-Federica Bertocchini of the Institute of Biomedicine and Biotechnology of Cantabria in Spain said that the larva of Galleria mellonella, was able to biodegrade one of the toughest, most resilient, and most used plastics-polyethylene.says A previous study also shows that Plodia interpunctella wax worms, the larvae of dian mealmoths, can also digest plastic.
+Federica Bertocchini of the Institute of Biomedicine and Biotechnology of Cantabria in Spain said that the larva of Galleria mellonella was able to biodegrade one of the toughest, most resilient, and most used plastics-polyethylene.
+A previous study also shows that Plodia interpunctella wax worms, the larvae of Indian meal moths, can also digest plastic.

-Bertocchini and her colleagues made the discovery by accident, after noticing that plastic bags containing wax worms quickly became riddled with holes.
-When it was furthur studied it showed that the worms may do damage to a plastic bag in less than an hour.
+Bertocchini and her colleagues discovered by accident, after noticing that plastic bags containing wax worms became riddled with holes.
+When it was further studied, it showed that the worms might do damage to a plastic bag in less than an hour.

-Even though plastic is not one of their regular diet, it is suspected that their ability is a byproduct of their natural habits.
+Even though plastic is not one of their regular diets, it is suspected that their ability is a byproduct of their natural habits.
 Wax moths usually lay their eggs inside beehives.
-The worms hatch and grow on beeswax, that is composed of a highly diverse mixture of lipid compounds.
-The researchers say the molecular details of wax biodegradation requires further investigation, but it is likely that digesting beeswax and polyethylene involves breaking down similar types of chemical bonds.
+The worms hatch and grow on beeswax, which is composed of a highly diverse mixture of lipid compounds.
+The researchers say the molecular details of wax biodegradation requires further investigation, but digesting beeswax and polyethylene likely involves breaking down similar types of chemical bonds.